wangshuguo1995/domain_gen/README.md

   <code>

 Unfortunatley Godaddy has API restrictions that block repeated calls in succession (after 100-150?).
-Therefore Domain Gen will make requests until max_requests is reached and then sleep for 60 seconds.
+Therefore Domain Gen will make requests until 'max_requests' is reached and then sleep for 60 seconds.
 The process is repeated indefinitely until <code>ctrl-c</code> is pressed.

-Therefore max_requests should be left at about 100 (lots of redlines in stdout is a sign that requests are being blocked).
-The interval should be set to 60 seconds or so.
+Therefore 'max_requests' should be left at about 100 (lots of redlines in stdout is a sign that requests are being blocked).
+The 'interval' should be set to 60 seconds or so.

-These values can be 'tuned' to display as many domains as possible without error for a given interval.
+These values can be tuned to display as many domains as possible without error for a given time interval.

   </code>
 </pre>